netblue30/firejail/CONTRIBUTING.md

 Welcome to firejail, and thank you for your interest in contributing!

+## Support

+Make sure that you are using a [supported version](SECURITY.md) of firejail before commenting on an issue/discussion/PR or opening a new one.

 ## Opening an issue

 We welcome issues, whether to ask a question, provide information, request a